KatlaTL/ContainerizationEksamen/README.md

 First we need to update docker compose to include replicas

-1. In the docker-compose.yml update the following lines
+1. In the docker-compose.yml update it so it has a deploy section
     ```sh
     version: '3.1'